Classic Rock Bands That Released Three Perfect Albums In A Row

 Blue Oyster Cult

-This metal band was considered as competition for Black Sabbath, but Blue Oyster Cult far and away were more progressive musicians, and their trilogy was what was referred to as the “dark albums.”
+This metal band was considered competition for Black Sabbath, but Blue Oyster Cult, far and away, were more progressive musicians, and their trilogy was referred to as the “dark albums.”

-These first three albums really had a much heavier but no less musically brilliant style, but were definitely not to be trifled with.
+These first three albums had a much heavier but no less musically brilliant style but were not to be trifled with.

 Motorhead